 - 1 teaspoon sesame seeds

 - Prepare the sauce: In a small bowl, whisk together the soy sauce, rice vinegar, honey, sriracha, and cornstarch.
 Set aside.

-- Heat the oil in a large, deep skillet or a wok over medium-high heat, about 2 minutes.
-Add the garlic and ginger and cook, stirring, 30 seconds.
+- Heat the oil in a large, deep skillet or a wok over medium-high heat, for about 2 minutes.
+Add the garlic and ginger and cook, stirring, for 30 seconds.